Leveraging VLM-Based Pipelines to Annotate 3D Objects: Type Annotation

+To show how ScoreAgg works, we examine (i)~the benefit of multi-view/multi-prompt aggregation over individual VLM queries; (ii)~an alternative for the log-sum-exp function in Eq~\ref{eq2}; and (iii)~the effect of hyperparameters $I$ and $J$, which determine the VLM compute budget.
+We use the same similarity score as Section~\ref{sec:quantitative_type_evaluation} for these analyses.

+Fig~\ref{fig:individual_views_and_questions} shows the accuracy of individual object views versus all-view ScoreAgg responses.
+The log-sum-exp (LSE) aggregate performs better than any individual view, underscoring why our captions are more reliable than CAP3D's.
+Fig~\ref{fig:individual_views_and_questions} also compares the LSE aggregation with the simpler choice of taking the maximum score.
+The LSE outperforms the max-score aggregation by a small but significant margin---the latter performs worse than several views individually, because overconfident responses might dominate the aggregate.
+This validates our algorithmic choice.

-Comparing different questions, there is in fact a particular question which serves as the best VLM prompt for our current evaluation metric (cosine similarity with respect to LVIS categories).
-Including less optimal questions in our aggregation does not improve the score.
-Nevertheless it smoothens the aggregate response distribution and widens the support.
-We show this qualitatively in Fig~\ref{fig:type_response_distributions}.
-Aggregating across questions helps avoid mode collapse in bimodal cases (such as the bee on the wall), or smoothen over question-specific biases (e.g., questions that include the word ``object'' make the VLM likelier to say ``toy,'' while remaining questions are likelier to elicit ``statue'' or ``lion.'')
+Prompt-aggregation further boosts the accuracy of type prediction, as we show qualitatively in Fig~\ref{fig:type_response_distributions}.
+Using multiple questions smoothens the ScoreAgg response distribution and widens the support.
+We see that prompt-aggregation helps avoid mode collapse in bimodal cases (such as the bee on the wall).
+It also reduces question-specific biases (e.g., questions that include the word ``object'' make the VLM likelier to say ``toy,'' while remaining questions are likelier to elicit ``statue'' or ``lion.'')

-With robustness in mind, we include all questions and object views when aggregating PaLI VQA annotations.
-Ultimately the goal is to produce an intermediate representation suitable for multiple tasks.
-To that end, we will test our aggregate type annotations on downstream inference of properties in the next section.